pgleamy/LLM_KantianReasoning-and-ConvergenceAlgorithm/SHORT-B Generalized CRP.md

-### The model will almost always need you to remind it to use the algorith (and to stay silent until convergence)
-### So it is a good idea to go through that correction process and then save the dialogue, and use the entire dialogue as the initial prompt.
-### Depending on the changes to the below that are made, the model may outright refuse to play ball sometimes.
-This is
-### where CRP comes from, to help with that problem.
+### The model will almost always need you to remind it to use the algorithm (and to stay silent until convergence).
+So it is a good idea to go through that correction process and then save the dialogue, and use the entire dialogue as the initial prompt.
+Depending on the changes to the below that are made, the model may outright refuse to play ball sometimes.
+This is where CRP comes from, to hopefully help with that problem.

 Your INITIAL PROMPT as to COMPUTATIONAL REFINEMENT PROCESS (CRP):